permitta/permitta-core/docs/deployment.md

 highly-available so a single replica is fine for most purposes.

 ## Ingestion Cronjobs
-Data in permitta-core is ingested and maintained by periodic ingestion jobs.
+Data in moat is ingested and maintained by periodic ingestion jobs.
 These can be implemented in many ways however k8s `kind: CronJob` are the recommended pattern.
 Any scheduler (crontab, airflow, CICD etc) can be used to execute the ingestion jobs via the CLI or container.

 In general, four ingestion jobs are required, and can run at different frequencies.
 The individual jobs ingest: